dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 ### Testing

+Generated plugins contain boilerplating for unit testing, but there are currently no tests for the generator itself.

 PHPUnit is currently at version 6.1, but this project uses the Old Stable Release of 5.7 to work with PHP 5.6.
 This version is supported until February 2018, see https://phpunit.de/.

 ### Publishing